CSE237SP2022/project-sam_emily_teddy_allen/README.md

 Not at the moment

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
-You need to navigate to the src folder and ./Bandersnatch.sh (you may need to chmod +x Bandersnatch.sh though it should have exeuction permissions already)
+You need to navigate to the src folder and run ./Bandersnatch.sh (you may need to chmod +x Bandersnatch.sh though it should have exeuction permissions already)